Annexin A6

 Annexin A6 is a protein that in humans is encoded by the ANXA6 gene.

 Function

 Annexin VI belongs to a family of calcium-dependent membrane and phospholipid binding proteins.
 Although their functions are still not clearly defined, several members of the annexin family have been implicated in membrane-related events along exocytotic and endocytotic pathways.
 The annexin VI gene is approximately 60 kbp long and contains 26 exons.
 It encodes a protein of about 68 kDa that consists of eight 68-amino acid repeats separated by linking sequences of variable lengths.
 It is highly similar to human annexins I and II sequences, each of which contain four such repeats.
 Exon 21 of annexin VI is alternatively spliced, giving rise to two isoforms that differ by a 6-amino acid insertion at the start of the seventh repeat.
 Annexin VI has been implicated in mediating the endosome aggregation and vesicle fusion in secreting epithelia during exocytosis.

-Model organisms

-Model organisms have been used in the study of ANXA6 function.
-A conditional knockout mouse line, called Anxa6tm1a(EUCOMM)Wtsi was generated as part of the International Knockout Mouse Consortium program — a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists — at the Wellcome Trust Sanger Institute.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty six tests were carried out on mutant mice and one significant abnormality was observed: female homozygous mutant animals had an increased susceptibility to Citrobacter infection.